Depicting Beyond Scores: Advancing Image Quality Assessment through Multi-modal Language Models: Methodology Details

-\textbf{Reasonable-rate evaluated by humans}.
+\textbf{Reasonable rate evaluated by humans}.
 Human evaluators are requested to label each response as either reasonable or unreasonable, based on the provided images and corresponding responses.
 One ``reasonable'' response should adhere to three criteria.
-(1) The response must accurately identify the most important quality issue that directly influences the comparison result.
-(2) The response should avoid serious false positive distortions conflicting with human evaluation.
+(1) The response must accurately identify the most important one quality issue that directly influences the comparison result.
+(2) The response should avoid seriously wrong comparison results conflicting with human evaluation.
 (3) The response's description, reasoning, and conclusion should align closely.
 Minor errors not violating these three rules are permissible.